sktrinh12/wireguard-ec2/README.md

 - All of the steps are laid out in `main.sh` which is aliased as `mvpn $1 $2 $3 $4`
 - Packer has been utilised to speed up the ec2 initialisation since it creates an AMI that has wireguard and awscli installed

 - Within `/router_scripts` the `create.sh` file is the main script to execute.
+Pass the profile argument or leave blank to be the default.
 Basically a terraform executor is generated in EC2 which has all IAM rules/policies integrated to spin up another EC2 instance that installs wireguard.
 This was designed for an embedded device (GLinet) therefore terraform nor awscli couldn't be installed and only `cURL` commands can be executed.
 Upon completion of the wireguard EC2 instance, the terraform executor is terminated.

 ### Router setup using `OpenWRT`